15 Best Authors Like Stephen King for Fans of Horror and Fantasy

 Stephen Graham Jones

 Author Stephen Graham Jones is of Native American descent as a member of the Blackfeet tribe, so his stories often include elements of native culture, tradition, and history.
-Many of his stories take place in small towns, and plenty of supernatural elements and psychological thrills might make it hard for you to sleep at night.
+Many of his stories occur in small towns, and plenty of supernatural elements and psychological thrills might make it hard for you to sleep at night.
 If you want to be terrified by a jaw-dropping story, explore The Only Good Indians.

 FAQs About Authors Like Stephen King